ONSdigital/csvcubed/external-docs/docs/guides/installing-python.md

 # Installing Python

-csvcubed requires one of the following python environments to function
+csvcubed requires python to function.
+It has been tested with versions:

 * 3.9
 * 3.10